ERDF Programme Baden-Württemberg 2021 – 2027 – Bioeconomy

 Expert Initiative for the recovery of raw materials from waste and wastewater

-The Baden-Württemberg Ministry for the Environment, Climate Protection and the Energy Sector, together with the EU Commission, is funding the construction and implementation of five modular biorefineries as part of the ERDF funding programme "Bio-Economy Bio-Ab-Cycling".
+The Ministry for the Environment, Climate and Energy Sector of Baden-Württemberg, together with the EU Commission, is funding the construction and implementation of five modular biorefineries as part of the ERDF funding programme "Bio-Economy Bio-Ab-Cycling".

 In a sustainable bioeconomy, wastewater and waste treatment plants become important suppliers of raw materials.
 The aim is to obtain raw materials for products from waste and wastewater, which are then returned to the economic cycle and put to economic use.